The Smile of the Child

 Acquisition in 2014

-Eucalyptus Systems specializes in developing open-source software that enables enterprises and technology businesses to build AWS-compatible private and hybrid clouds.
-Its flagship product, the Elastic Utility Computing Architecture for Linking Your Programs to Useful Systems (EUCALYPTUS), supports industry-standard AWS APIs, including EC2, S3, EBS, and IAM, making it particularly suitable for enterprise clouds.
-Organizations worldwide utilize Eucalyptus to achieve the agility, elasticity, and scalability necessary for demanding applications.
-The company is committed to fostering a successful ecosystem that includes customers, partners, developers, and researchers, providing a flexible pathway to cloud computing.
+Eucalyptus Systems specializes in open-source software that enables enterprises and technology businesses to build AWS-compatible private and hybrid cloud environments.
+Its flagship platform, the Elastic Utility Computing Architecture for Linking Your Programs to Useful Systems, supports industry-standard AWS APIs, including EC2, S3, EBS, and IAM.
+This software is designed for enterprise applications, providing organizations with the agility, elasticity, and scalability needed for demanding workloads.
+Eucalyptus Systems is committed to fostering a robust ecosystem of customers, partners, developers, and researchers, ensuring an effective pathway to cloud computing for its users.

 Shunra